Registered Nurse (RN) Resume Examples & Templates for 2026

 How to Write a Registered Nurse Resume (Step-by-Step)

-Look, I've been a nurse long enough to recall when charting meant paper records, 12-hour shifts quickly stretched into 15, and "self-care" was a stolen bite of a granola bar at 3 AM.
-So believe me when I assert this: crafting a Registered Nurse resume is far simpler than managing a shift where three call lights, one admission, and a newly disoriented patient simultaneously need attention.
+So believe me when I say, crafting a Registered Nurse resume is far simpler than managing a shift where three call lights, one admission, and a newly disoriented patient simultaneously need attention.

 But here's the truth no one tells you:

 A strong RN resume isn't a list.
 It's a story.
 A clinical story told with data, clarity, and confidence.
+From top to bottom, your resume should flow like a story.

 Let's break this down step-by-step so you can write a resume that says:

-"I know what I'm doing—and yes, you absolutely want me on your unit."
+"I know what I'm doing—and yes, you absolutely want me on your unit."Start With a Strong RN Resume Summary

-✔ Experienced RN Summary:
+Experienced RN Summary:

 "Registered Nurse with 5+ years of acute care and med-surg experience, skilled in managing high-volume patient caseloads, reducing medication errors, and improving patient satisfaction metrics.
 Proven ability to work in fast-paced environments with strong clinical judgment and compassionate bedside care."

-✔ Specialty RN Summary (ICU):
+Specialty RN Summary (ICU):

 "Critical Care RN with 3 years of experience managing ventilators, titrating drips, and supporting high-acuity patients in Level I trauma ICU settings.
-Adept at rapid stabilization, interdisciplinary communication, and evidence-based interventions."
+Adept at rapid stabilization, interdisciplinary communication, and evidence-based interventions.".

 2. Add Your RN Licensure, Certifications & Credentials